SSC2016, 24-26 June 2016

 The deadline for proposals passed in early January, with all decisions now circulated.
 A full list of speakers, papers and panels can be found in the links at right.

-All attendees, including speakers, pay a registration fee of £176(standard) or £95(student), which includes entrance to all conference talks, lunches and refreshments over the weekend and a Friday evening reception at the Hunterian Museum.
-During registration, delegates can book a place at the conference dinner on Saturday evening (£22) at Zizzi's West End Italian Restaurant.
-We hope the lower-priced dinner option this year will allow more of our delegates to participate.
+The deadline for registration was 12 June, and online registration has now closed.
+The fee includes entrance to all conference talks, lunches and refreshments over the weekend and a Friday evening reception at the Hunterian Museum.
+The conference dinner this year will be at Zizzi's West End Italian Restaurant.
+We hope the lower-priced dinner this year (£22) will allow more delegates to participate.

 A block booking of student accommodation about ten minutes' walk from the venue, with a choice of standard (£21.70/night) and ensuite (£38.35/night) options has been reserved for delegates.
-This will be available to book during registration.
 With both options, clusters of 3-5 private bedrooms share a kitchen space.
+Online booking of student accommodation closed on 12 June.

 If you prefer to arrange your own accommodation, a few nearby hotels, B&B's and guesthouses are listed below, or you could try Visit Scotland's accommodation search site.